 - Graduate Record Examination scores.
-When sending GRE scores, the Institution code for the University of Chicago is 1832.
-Subject exam is optional.
+GRE test scores are optional.
+If submitted they must be from within the last five years.The University of Chicago insitution code for the University of Chicago is 1832.

 - TOEFL scores are required for all international students.
 The English Language Proficiency requirement may be waived if the applicant studied on full-time status for at least one academic year (within the last five years) in the U.S., the United Kingdom, Ireland, Australia, New Zealand and English medium universities in Canada and South Africa.
 More information about institutional TOEFL/IELTS requirements can be found here.